-Email drip campaigns (aka drip campaigns, drip marketing campaigns, automated email marketing campaigns) are a series of pre-written marketing emails that work together to move consumers toward a final conversion point.
-They’re referred to as “drip” campaigns because they provide ongoing value to email subscribers by slowly “dripping” helpful information, updates, products, notifications, over time.
+Email drip campaigns (aka drip campaigns, drip marketing campaigns, automated email marketing campaigns) are a series of automated emails triggered when users take a specific action on your website or landing page.
+The emails work together to move consumers through your marketing funnel toward a final conversion point.

 - Use timing and behavioral triggers to send automated messages